NT1026/GenAI-CLI-tool/README.md

 ## Usage

-Before using this tool, we need to create an API key from [MakerSuite](https://makersuite.google.com/app/apikey) first.

-Use `python main.py --apikey <your-apikey>` to configure your API key to PaLM CLI-tool.
+Activate virtual envirenment of PaLM CLI-tool first.

-Then use `python main.py -m <your-message>` to ask PaLM, and get a response.
+Use `python main.py -m <your-message>` to ask PaLM and get a response.

-Use `python main.py -h` to get more information.
+And use `python main.py -h` to get more information.

 ## Tips

 Maybe use an alias to make it more convenient.
+For example,

 ```
-$ alias palm="python <path-to-this-tool>/main.py"
+$ alias palm="~/PaLM-CLI-tool/.venv/bin/python3 ~/PaLM-CLI-tool/main.py"
 $ palm -m "Say hello world."
 ```